-So you have chosen mediation because you have made the wise choice to avoid the courts and you are committed to reaching a resolution in your divorce.
+You have chosen mediation and you have made the wise choice to avoid the courts.
+You are committed to reaching a resolution in your divorce.
+And now more than ever, you will be well served by the mediation process as the Courts in New Jersey continue to struggle with an extreme shortage of Judges.
 The next decision is to decide which variation of mediation will work best for you.
 There are different ways mediation is utilized: mediation without attorneys, mediation with an attorney, and mediation after a Complaint has been filed.

 Mediation Without Attorneys

 You and your spouse can select a mediator and attend mediation pro se, or without legal representation.
-The mediator can draft the document that becomes the binding terms at the point after two situations have occurred: when all issues are addressed and only after a global settlement has been reached.
+The mediator can draft the document that becomes the binding terms once signed by both parties.

 Keep in mind, you will be encouraged to review the substance of any settlement reached in mediation with an individual attorney.

 A practical tip: when you call to interview a potential mediator, be sure to indicate you are looking to hire an attorney as a mediator because ethically, once the attorney starts to gather information specific to you, it could create a conflict.